-PSYC 289 Special Topics
+PSYC 289 Special Topics (two or four credits)

 A course on a special topic in psychology designed primarily for first- and second- year students.
 Offered whenever a mutual interest exists for a member of the faculty and a sufficient number of students.
 Prerequisite: PSYC 100.

 PSYC 301 Basic Principles and Methods of Psychological Research

 This course provides an introduction to many of the basic principles involved in research, including hypothesis formulation and testing, experimental control, measurement issues and research ethics.
 The course also addresses a variety of basic research methods and issues in data collection and analysis.
 Laboratory experiences will provide students with an opportunity to practice relevant skills.
 Prerequisites: PSYC 100 and SSCI 224.